 Can you drive through Dyker Heights Christmas lights?

 The Dyker Heights lights are sprawled across 3 avenues and for as long as a 25-minute walk.
-While covering the entire stretch by foot may be hard for many, you could either drive through your own car or opt for a taxi or Uber.
-Dyker Heights, although, may not offer car parking facilities to visitors in 2021, and the traffic you may find along the way might cause you a fuss.
+While covering the entire stretch by foot may be hard for many, you could either drive your own car or opt for a taxi or Uber.

-What are the guided tours for Dyker Heights Christmas Lights in 2021?
+What are the guided tours for Dyker Heights Christmas Lights?